sahithyandev/s3/src/content/docs/data-communication-and-networking/06-digital-to-digital.md

 ### NRZ-I

 Short for Non-Return to Zero-Inverted.
-Constant voltage during bit interval, similar to NRZ-L. Transition denotes a binary 1.
+A differential encoding scheme.
+Constant voltage during bit interval, similar to NRZ-L. Transition at start of a bit denotes a binary 1.
 No transition denotes a binary 0.
-A differential encoding scheme.

 :::note[Pros & Cons of NRZ]